Life Extension Suggestions

 Low Free Testosterone, Low Estrogen, Low Testosterone: This situation suggests low production of testosterone, with resultant low conversion to estrogen.
 Suggestions include:

 - Use testosterone patches or creams.
-Do not use testosterone injections or tablets.
 If tests reveal low levels of LH, ask your physician about the possibility of using human chorionic gonadotropin (HCG).
 HCG functions in a manner similar to that of LH, thus helping to stimulate the leydig cells of the testes to produce more testosterone.

 - Tribulus fruit extract (40% saponins): 450 mg daily